openrsp/openrsp/doc/what_is_openrsp.rst

 approach, they are either not recursive (which typically means that a new program routine must be written for each new property for which calculation is desired), or they can only be used for a limited category of properties.
-As the complexity of the expressions that must be evaluated an analytic approach to yield the desired response property increases rapidly with the order of response, such analytic calculation of high-order response properties can quickly become a very complicated task and the implementation of *ad hoc* program
+As the complexity of the expressions that must be evaluated in an analytical approach to yield the desired response property increases rapidly with the order of response, such analytic calculation of high-order response properties can quickly become a very complicated task and the implementation of *ad hoc* program